Christian Rules, Laws

 It is necessary, before going on, to highlight

 important issues.
-Rules, laws and commandments within Christianity need
+Rules, laws and commandments of Christianity need

-understood within that context.
+understood in that context.
 Within Christianity, there are two

 major factors relating to how

 regard to our wrongdoings (sin).
 The first is the ‘rules,

 laws and commandments’ that were laid down for